Visit the cutting-edge SAGE Journals platform to start reading all issues now.

 Manuscript Review Policy

 Standard masked peer review procedures are used for all submissions.
 APA policy prohibits an author from submitting the same manuscript for concurrent consideration by more than one journal.
 Prior or duplicate publication constitutes unethical behavior.
-Authors have an obligation to consult the Editor if there is any question about an article's suitability for PWQ or if there are questions concerning piecemeal publication (see pp. 13-15 of APA’s Publication Manual, 6th edition).
+Authors have an obligation to consult the Editor if there is any question about an article's suitability for PWQ or if there are questions concerning piecemeal publication (see pp. 13-15 of the Publication Manual of the American Psychological Association Publication Assocation).
 Student reviewers may provide independent reviews under the supervision of a Consulting or Associate Editor.

 Manuscript Preparation and Style